Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Ranking Pre-Trained Models

 After the convergence of evidence maximization, the logarithm maximum evidence $\mathcal{L}(\alpha^*, \beta^*)$ is used to evaluate the compatibility between features and labels.
-Because $\mathcal{L}(\alpha^*, \beta^*)$ scales linearly with $n$, we normalize it as $\frac{\mathcal{L}(\alpha^*, \beta^*)}{n}$ and term it LogME (logarithm of of maximum evidence).
+Because $\mathcal{L}(\alpha^*, \beta^*)$ scales linearly with $n$, we normalize it as $\frac{\mathcal{L}(\alpha^*, \beta^*)}{n}$ and term it \textbf{LogME} (logarithm of maximum evidence).
 Discussion on the influence of dimensionality $D$ is presented in Section~\ref{sec:influence_of_dimension}.
-LogME can be intuitively interpreted as the average maximum logarithm evidence of labels given the pre-trained features.
+LogME can be intuitively interpreted as the logarithm of maximum label evidence given pre-trained features.

-\textbf{Extending LogME to complex cases.} The LogME approach described above starts from a single-target regression.
-If the target problem is a multivariate-regression task, \emph{i.e.} $Y \in \mathbb{R}^{n\times C}$, we can calculate LogME for each dimension $c \; (1 \le c \le C)$ and average them over the $C$ dimension.
-If the target problem is a classification task with $C$ classes, Equation~\ref{eq:likelihood} cannot be calculated analytically~\citep{daunizeau_semi-analytical_2017} with a categorical prior distribution, but we can convert the labels to one-hot labels and treat the problem as multivariate regression.
-Therefore, LogME can be used on both classification and regression tasks.
-The overall algorithm of LogME is described in Algorithm~\ref{alg:logme}.
+\textbf{Extending LogME to complex cases.} The LogME approach starts from a single-target regression.
+If the target problem is a multivariate regression task, \emph{i.e.}, $Y \in \mathbb{R}^{n\times C}$, we can calculate LogME for each dimension $c \; (1 \le c \le C)$ and average them over the $C$ dimensions.
+If the target problem is a classification task with $C$ classes, Equation~\ref{eq:likelihood} cannot be calculated analytically~\citep{daunizeau_semi-analytical_2017} with a categorical prior distribution.
+State-of-the-art approximation methods like Laplace approximation~\citep{immer_scalable_2021} work well in toy data, but perform unsatisfyingly in realistic tasks, as mentioned later in Section~\ref{sec:toy}.
+Therefore, we turn to an alternative solution: convert the classification labels to one-hot labels and treat the problem as multivariate regression.
+This approach also works for multi-label classification.
+This way, LogME can be used in both (single-label and multi-label) classification and regression tasks.